COVID-19 Business Resources & Information Hub

 - 1% interest rate

-- All or a portion of the loan may be forgivable depending on expenditures over the 8 weeks after getting the loan, as well as changes in headcount and payroll/wages.
+- All or a portion of the loan may be forgivable depending on expenditures over the 8 weeks (updated option to extend to 24 weeks) after getting the loan, as well as changes in headcount and payroll/wages.

 - Sole proprietors, independent contractors, gig economy workers, and self-employed individuals are all eligible for the Paycheck Protection Program